 12 Star-Crossed Facts About Romeo + Juliet

 When adapting William Shakespeare, most movie directors spend a lot of time fussing over Elizabethan gowns and crumbling castles.
 Baz Luhrmann was more concerned with guns, slang, and Ecstasy trips.
 For his 1996 take on Romeo and Juliet, the Australian director dropped those famously star-crossed lovers into a contemporary city with contemporary problems.
 The resulting Romeo + Juliet was a bombastic update that struck a chord with teens, who turned it into a major hit.
-To celebrate the film’s 20th anniversary, here are a few interesting details about the hurricanes and kidnappings that plagued the set.
+Here are a few interesting details about the hurricanes and kidnappings that plagued the set.

 1. BAZ LUHRMANN WANTED TO PROVE THAT SHAKESPEARE WASN’T FOR SNOBS.

 In retelling Romeo and Juliet as a modern story, Baz Luhrmann hoped to shake up Shakespeare’s accessibility.
 “The thing I really set out to do was to smash what I call ‘club Shakespeare,’” Luhrmann told ScreenSlam. “[The idea that] you have to be a member of the club to understand it.
 This 26-year-old writer wrote this fantastic play so that everybody could understand it, so that everybody could be affected by it.”
 Luhrmann was especially committed to this goal because he was intimidated by Shakespeare as a school kid.
 It took a psychedelic performance of Twelfth Night to bring him over to the Bard's side, and he hoped to do the same for moviegoers with his equally brazen vision.